ShengpeiWang/kickstarter/README.md

 ## Local setup
 - Environmental dependencies are listed at the beginning of each file.

+## How to use
+- "app.py" contained code that powered the streamlit app.
+You can run it locally using "streamlit run app.py" in your terminal.
+- "kick_project.ipynb" contained code for relevant EDAs and analyses for the app.
+You can find a copy of the data that went into the analyses in the "pickle" folder.
-- The project information has been scrapped by the [WebRobots](https://webrobots.io/kickstarter-datasets/).
+- The data was obtained from two sources and the "web_scrapping.ipynb" contained code for obtaining the stories data through web scrapping.
+This required a local postgreSQL database to be set up in advance.
+The project information has been scrapped by the [WebRobots](https://webrobots.io/kickstarter-datasets/).
 I imported the JSON version into a MongoDB database for querying.
 You can also download the csv version if preferred.
+- "data_cleaning.ipynb" and "filter_non_english.ipynb" contained code that queried the MongoDB and the postgreSQL databases.
+These data were then cleaned,joined together, and further cleaned.
+They should be run sequencially, and required both databases to be set up locally.

 ## Feedback
 This is sitll a work in progress.
 If you have any thoughts about the app or the project, please email me at shengpeiwang@gmail.com